|(a) An academic associate degree may be called an associate

 (B) The AA program may serve as a foundation for the

-BA degree and the AS program for the BS degree.
+Bachelor of Arts (BA) degree and the AS program for the Bachelor of

 (C) Each academic associate degree must provide a clearly-articulated